The Story of Chaim Rumkowski and the Jews of Lodz: Summary

 But then when the Nazis began to demand Łódź inhabitants be relocated to extermination camps, Rumkowski selected who would be sent away and asked that they leave without hostility.
 He began by sending away the Ghetto's criminals but eventually pleaded that parents allow him to send away their children.

 Chaim Rumkowski's story raises difficult moral questions regarding power and compliance.
 "We must cut off the legs to save the body," Rumkowski asserted.
-"I must stretch out my hands and beg," he declared to the Łódź ghetto inhabitants: "Brothers and sisters—Hand them over to me!
+"I must stretch out my hands and beg," he declared to the Łódź Ghetto inhabitants: "Brothers and sisters—Hand them over to me!
 Fathers and mothers—Give me your children!"
 With these words, a man who once directed an orphanage pleaded for Jewish parents to peacefully surrender their children to extermination camps.

-While Rumkowski assured his Jewish followers that he was fighting to save their lives, bargaining with the Nazis led him to a crucial error.
-He, like the Nazis, began to see people as numbers and not as individuals.
-The incredible film footage of Łódź that the documentary offers, brings to life one of these numbers Rumkowski decided to spare or send away.

 The same complexity that's found in Rumkowski's character is manifested in the Łódź ghetto itself.
 The thriving textile industry in the ghetto might have kept its inhabitants alive, but the goods they produced were a tremendous service to the Nazis.
 The Jews in the ghetto, unknowingly, helped build and facilitate Nazi concentration camps through Europe.
 They fed the mouth that bit them.